 CU MTT split mode flags are coded using CABAC which achieves good compression performance by selecting probability models for each syntax element according to the element’s context and adapting probability estimates based on local statistics.
 In general, a large CABAC cost represents a MTT split flag having low probability and a small CABAC cost indicates high probability for that MTT split mode.

 In this contribution we propose to modify the threshold of the MTT early termination method [2] so that in addition to QP it also uses the CABAC cost of signaling a MTT split mode.
 In this way the MTT split modes that are unlikely to be chosen might not be evaluated.
-The method is applied to 32x32 CUs as well along with 64x64 CUs.

 In the proposed method, the threshold is set based on QP value and CABAC cost of coding a MTT split mode flag as follows: